Dinah Jefferies: Biography

-Her books have been published in over 31 different languages.
+Her books have been published in over 32 different languages.
 In September 2020 she changed publisher from Penguin Random House to HarperCollins UK, with a contract for a trilogy starting with Daughters of War, a story of three sisters in war torn Dordogne, France, during WW2.
-It was published on 16th September, 2021, and went straight into the Sunday Times top 10 selling paperbacks after three days of sales.
+It was published on 16th September, 2021, and went straight into the Sunday Times top 10 selling paperbacks after three days of sales, achieving the 5 in the chart.
 The second part of the trilogy, The Hidden Palace, was published in September 2022 and is set in England, France and Malta over the period 1923 to 1947.
-The third volume of the trilogy, Night Train to Marrakech, is due August, 2023.
+The third volume of the trilogy, Night Train to Marrakech, was published in September 2023 and became her third Richard and Judy Book Club pick.
+It entered the Sunday Times top[ 10 at number 10.
+The first of a new book series, The Greek House, was published in April 2025.